stefanfeldner/simple-blog-website/README.md

-# simple-blog-website
+# Personal Blog Exercise

+A simple, static Blog for personal use, made with CSS Grid and Flexbox.
-This is the first project in the Front End Developer Nanodegree.<br/>
+Created as an exercise for the Udacity Front End Developer Nanodegree.
-The goal is to create a blog page with HTML & CSS.
+Reviewed and approved by industry experts.

+Free to clone and use for your personal use.